Anakapalli: History

-Anakapalli was an estate in the Visakhapatnam District of the Madras Presidency.
-Originally belonging to the Rajas of Vijayanagaram, it passed entirely into the hands of the family through an auction purchase in 1802.
-The estate was subject to a tribute (peshkash) to the government of 2997 peshkash per annum and was later resold by the Raja to Gode Jaggappa.
-It consists of 16 villages and 17 hamlets, and it comprises some of the richest land in the district.

-The annual rental value, along with 5 other attached estates, was 17,609 peshkash.
-The Anakapalli taluk contains 45 towns and villages and 154 hamlets, all zamindaris (private estate holders) with 27,929 occupied houses and 131,637 inhabitants.
-According to the 1881 census, the population included 130,667 Hindus, 1,367 Muslims, and 3 Christians.
-The government land revenue, excluding zamindari, was 127 peshkash.
-The area had a criminal court, and in civil matters, it was under the jurisdiction of the Munsif's Court at Rayavaram.

-Anakapalli town, which is located in Anakapalli taluk, Visakhapatnam district, Madras Presidency, lies 20 mi southwest of Visakhapatnam on the Sarada River and the Grand Trunk Road.
-In 1881, the population of the town was 13,341, with 3,810 houses.
-The municipal revenue for 1880-81 amounted to about 915 peshkash.
-Much of the surrounding area historically belonged to the king of Vijayanagara.
-Recently, it has experienced a growth spurt due to the molasses and small-scale cotton export businesses, serving as an agricultural center.

-As the headquarters of the taluk, it houses the regular subordinate courts and a jail dispensary and courts.
-It is the fourth most populous town in the district.

-Buddhist area
+Buddhist era

 One of the most significant Buddhist sites in Andhra Pradesh, Sankaram, is located 3.5 km away from Anakapalli and 41 km away from Visakhapatnam on the Sabbavaram by-pass road.
 The name Sankaram derives from the term Sangharama.
 Sankaram is famous for its many votive stupas, rock-cut caves, brick-built structural edifices, early historic pottery, and Satavahana coins that date back to the 1st century AD.
 The main stupa here was initially carved out of rock and then covered with bricks.

-Visible there are a number of images of the Buddha carved on the rock face of the caves.
+There are a number of visible images of the Buddha carved on the rock face of the caves.
 At Lingalametta, there are hundreds of rock-cut monolithic stupas in rows, spread over the hill.
-Among other Buddhist attractions here are relic caskets, three chaitya halls, votive platforms, stupas, and Vajrayana sculptures.
+Among other Buddhist attractions here are relic caskets, three chaitya halls, votive platforms, and Vajrayana sculptures.
 The Vihara was functional for around a millennium and saw the development of not only the Theravada form of Buddhism but also Mahayana and Vajrayana Buddhism.

-Later, Anakapalli went to the estate of Vavilavalasa Inuganty kings and ruled a long time.
+Medieval era

+The town was ruled by the Kalinga Empire within ancient Odisha.
+Different dynasties ruled this region, including the Chedi Kingdom of Kalinga, the Eastern Ganga dynasty, the Gajapati Kingdom, the Kakatiya dynasty, and the Qutub Shahi dynasty.
+Around 1611, Kakarlapudi Appala Raju Payakarao conquered the region under the Sultanate of Golconda, establishing his fortified headquarters in Anakapalli.
+Additionally, the area was ruled by various dynasties including the Satavahanas, Vishnukundina, Gajapati dynasty, Vijayanagara Samrats, and Golkonda Samanta Rajulu.